kavithaniwandi/kavithaniwandi/README.md

 ---

 ###  About Me
 Hey there!
-I'm Kavitha Niwandi Ekanayake, currently in my 3rd year of studying Software Engineering.
-I love solving real-world problems through tech and enjoy working on both frontend and backend development.
-I'm passionate about building projects that are meaningful, accessible, and user-friendly.
+I'm Kavitha Niwandi Ekanayake, currently in my 3rd year of studying Information Technology.
+I love solving real world problems through tech and enjoy working on both frontend and backend development.
+I'm passionate about building projects that are meaningful, accessible, and user friendly.

 Currently, I'm:
 - Learning and building projects with **JavaScript, Java, and Python**